Monday, April 29

 7:00pm • Alice Tully Hall

-The Film Society of Lincoln Center is pleased to announce Darren Aronofsky, Pedro Almodóvar, Jake Gyllenhaal, Marielle Heller, Dee Rees, Martin Scorsese, Tilda Swinton, and John Waters as special guest speakers for the 50th Anniversary Gala on Monday, April 29, 2019 in Alice Tully Hall.
-Reflecting and building upon the organization’s half-century introducing New York audiences to many of the industry’s most acclaimed and important filmmakers, the Gala will honor the Film Society’s legendary past and vibrant present, and look ahead as we extend our commitment to the film community.
+Film at Lincoln Center is pleased to announce Darren Aronofsky, Pedro Almodóvar, Paul Dano, Jake Gyllenhaal, Zoe Kazan, Michael Moore, Dee Rees, Martin Scorsese, Tilda Swinton, and John Waters as special guest speakers for the 50th Anniversary Gala on Monday, April 29, 2019 in Alice Tully Hall.
+Reflecting and building upon the organization’s half-century introducing New York audiences to many of the industry’s most acclaimed and important filmmakers, the Gala will honor Film at Lincoln Center’s legendary past and vibrant present, and look ahead as we extend our commitment to the film community.

-The Gala is the most important fundraising event of the Film Society’s landmark anniversary year, and all proceeds will benefit the organization in its mission to support the art and craft of cinema.
+The Gala is the most important fundraising event of the Film at Lincoln Center’s landmark anniversary year, and all proceeds will benefit the organization in its mission to support the art and craft of cinema.
 The Chaplin Award Gala will return in 2020.

 Photo credits: Swinton (Brigitte Lacombe), Almodóvar (El Deseo D.A.
-S.L.U., photos by Nico Bustos), Rees (Anonymous Content), Heller (Todd Williamson), Aronofsky (Niko Tavernise), and Waters (Greg Gorman).
+S.L.U., photos by Nico Bustos), Rees (Anonymous Content), Aronofsky (Niko Tavernise), Dano (Michael Kovac), Moore (Sean DiSerio), and Waters (Greg Gorman).

 Frequently Asked Questions

 What’s the best way to secure great seats to the 50th Anniversary Gala?